 Kentucky's school districts perform comprehensive planning activities to determine long-range measurable areas of emphasis for each school with identified indicators.
-The process encompasses identification of strengths and weaknesses with each school and developing strategies to leverage the strengths and mitigate weaknesses.
+The process encompasses identification of strengths and weaknesses with each school and development of strategies to leverage the strengths and mitigate weaknesses.
 The coordination of applicable funding sources to support activities and strategies is a key component of this initiative.
 District technology plans should also inform the comprehensive district and school improvement plans.
 Click here for more on comprehensive planning.

-Technology Planning Requirements
+District Technology Planning Requirements

-Through the legislation associated with the development and maintenance of a master plan, districts are required to develop strategic technology plans that span at least one but no more than three years.
+Through the legislation associated [Appendix D] with the development and maintenance of a master plan, districts are required to develop strategic technology plans that span at least one but no more than three years.
 Components of a district strategic technology plan include establishing specific areas of emphasis related to the following categories.

-- Curriculum & Instructional Integration Identification of curriculum and instructional strategies that promote effective integration of technology into classroom instruction, leading to improved student academic achievement - Student Technology Literacy Clear areas of emphasis and specific implementation plans detailing how technology will be integrated into curriculum and daily instructional practice - Professional Development Strategy for administrators and teachers to ensure awareness regarding the use of new and existing technologies to improve education - Technology Planned initiatives to meet the areas of emphasis of the district through the identification of technology solutions designed to provide ongoing support to the educational environment, both academically and administratively [Figure F-1, F-2] - Program Review An evaluation process is required to be incorporated in the plan to enable the district to monitor progress toward the specified areas of emphasis and perform mid-course corrections in response to new developments or opportunities - Budget Summary Planned professional development purchases along with funding sources to be acquired each year of the plan in support of the district's technology planned initiatives
+- Curriculum and Instructional Integration Identification of curriculum and instructional strategies that promote effective integration of technology into classroom instruction, leading to improved student academic achievement - Student Technology Literacy The plan must have clear goals and a specific implementation plan detailing how students will acquire technology and information literacy skills as adopted by the Kentucky Board of Education in the Kentucky Core Academic Standards (including clear areas of emphasis and specific implementation plans detailing how student technology skills will be applied and integrated into demonstrated technology proficiency). - Professional Development Strategy for administrators and teachers to ensure awareness regarding the use of new and existing technologies to improve education - Technology Planned initiatives to meet the areas of emphasis of the district through the identification of technology solutions designed to provide ongoing support to the educational environment, both academically and administratively [Figure F-1, F-2] - Evaluation Process This is required to be incorporated into the plan to enable the district to monitor progress toward the specified areas of emphasis and perform mid-course corrections in response to new developments or opportunities - Budget Summary Planned professional development purchases along with funding sources to be acquired each year of the plan in support of the district's technology planned initiatives

 As with the Master Plan itself, the identification of funding sources is a critical component of the district strategic technology planning process.
 The plans must include a budget that describes all available resources at the federal, state and local levels.
-The Kentucky Education Technology System offer of assistance is a state level funding source for district plans.
+The Kentucky Education

+Technology System offer of assistance is a state level funding mechanism intended for implementation of district technology plans.

-Strategic technology plans at the district level fit into KDE's overall strategic planning cycle depicted in the figure below.
+Strategic technology plans at the district level fit into and should be informed by KDE's overall strategic planning cycle depicted in the figure below (Figure 4).
 There are well-defined and repeatable processes within all levels of the department that occur during specified timeframes.
 As this planning cycle [Figure 4] continues, KDE strives to align all strategies and associated goals to ensure careful consideration at both the state and local levels toward continued improvement of Kentucky's education system.

-Figure 4: District technology planning cycle
+Figure 4: Technology planning cycle